 - Wrap tightly in heavy foil for 15 minutes or more before shredding.

-🍽️Serving Pulled Pork
+๐ฝ๏ธServing Pulled Pork

-The most common serving method is pulled pork sandwiches with buns or slices of bread.
-But a pile of pork with some sauce on my plate works fine.
+The most common serving method is pulled pork sandwiches with buns or slices of bread but a pile of pork with some sauce on a plate if you want to skip the bread.
 Other options are casseroles, pork tacos, or pork enchiladas.
 But serve your pulled pork any way you want.

 Side dishes: The usual coleslaw, potato chips, and potato salad are the standards.
-Hot sides like potato casseroles, French fries, mac & cheese, or baked beans work well as a side dish.
+Hot sides like potato casseroles, convection oven French fries, stovetop mac & cheese, and baked beans are favorites.

-What BBQ sauce is best for pulled pork?
+โWhat BBQ sauce is best for pulled pork?

 Barbecue sauce is a lot about personal taste.
-I like sweeter BBQ sauce like Kansas City or Memphis sauce.
-There are also Carolina vinegar-based sauces and the many types of Texas sauces.
+A sweeter BBQ sauce like Kansas City or Memphis sauce is excellent.
+There are also Carolina vinegar-based sauces and many Texas and other BBQ sauces.
+Use your favorite.

-I commonly use Gate's of Kansas City sauce and Cooks Illustrated like Bull's-eye Original or Sweet Baby Ray's Barbecue Sauce.
+Try my homemade Memphis Barbecue Sauce.
+This sauce always disappears first at parties, and others are left untouched.
+I commonly use Gate's Kansas City sauce and Cooks Illustrated like Bull's-eye Original or Sweet Baby Ray's Barbecue Sauce.

-One quick reminder, do not reheat in BBQ sauce.
-The acid in it will destroy the texture of the meat.
+One quick reminder: do not reheat pork butt in BBQ sauce.
+The acid in it will destroy the texture of the pulled pork.
 Always add any sauce at the time of serving.

 No, but good-quality liquid smoke enhances the results.
 You could also coat it with mustard if you want.
 Or use the dry rub alone.